-The important part is to have all the main parts of your trip locked in early, such as accommodation, flights, other transport, and special events you wish to be involved in.
-The day to day activities can be organised closer to your travel time.
+The important part is to have all the main parts of your trip locked in early, such as accommodation, flights, and other transport, plus any special events you wish to be involved in.
+The day-to-day activities can be organised closer to your travel time.

 Many countries will require you have a minimum period before expiry on your passport before accepting you into the country also, so be sure to check this if you have less than 6 months remaining on your passport.